 The concept of business process management goes back a long time.
 Pioneers in the field date back to the Industrial Revolution.
 In the business landscape of the time, BPM was more about creating a methodical management approach.
 At most, it theorized that other methods and tools could exist with which to run things “better.”

-What Is BPM?
+What is BPM?

-Additionally, in the BPM approach, the leadership of business units in management is brought to the forefront.
+Additionally, in the business process management approach, the leadership of business units in management is brought to the forefront.
 The main business units in an organization, especially those in constant contact with customers, should be the primary actors in making decisions on business operations.
 BPM represents the way these actors see and run things end-to-end.
 After all, these users have the most accurate vision of operations in the organization.

-What Isn’t BPM?
+What isn’t BPM?

-What Are the Most Common Application Errors?
+What are the Most Common Application Errors?

 1. Not fully understanding the function of BPM